kyma-project/serverless/docs/user/tutorials/01-50-sync-function-with-gitops.md

   kyma init function --runtime python39 --dir $PWD/{WORKSPACE_FOLDER}
   ```

+  > [!TIP]
-  >**TIP:** Python 3.9 is only one of the available runtimes.
+  > Python 3.9 is only one of the available runtimes.
 Read about all [supported runtimes and sample Functions to run on them](../technical-reference/07-10-sample-functions.md).

   This command will download the following files to your workspace folder: